John Brownless1

 #6245, b.
 23 February 1912, d.
 12 December 1978

 Winifred Coatman was born on 23 February 1912 in Lane End, Hunwick, Durham, England.1 She was the daughter of John William Coatman and Mary Elizabeth Neal.
-She married Wilfred Huitson, son of Wilfred Huitson and Margaret Ann Calow, on 25 April 1940 in St Paul's Church, Hunwick, Durham, England.1 Winifred was employed at Woolworths in Bishop Auckland where she worked with Annie Newcombe who was later to become landlady of the Clarendon Hotel in Redcar.
-She also worked at the Munitions Factory at Aycliffe during the war.1 She died on 12 December 1978 in 12 Beechfield, Newton Aycliffe, Durham, England, aged 66 lung cancer.2 She was buried in Darlington Crematorium, Darlington, Durham, England.1
+She married Wilfred Huitson, son of Wilfred Huitson and Margaret Anne Calow, on 25 April 1940 in St Paul's, Hunwick, Durham, England.1 Winifred was employed at Woolworths in Bishop Auckland where she worked with Annie Newcombe who was later to become landlady of the Clarendon Hotel in Redcar.
+She also worked at the Munitions Factory at Aycliffe during the war.1 Winifred died on 12 December 1978 in 12 Beechfield, Newton Aycliffe, Durham, England, aged 66 lung cancer.2 Winifred was buried in Darlington Crematorium, Darlington, Durham, England.1

 Children of Winifred Coatman and Wilfred Huitson